 - 1 whole chicken

-- 2 Tablespoons fresh rosemary, chopped
+- 3 Tablespoons Fresh Rosemary, chopped

 - 1 Lemon, zested

 -Place chicken breast-side down, with the legs towards you

 -Break the wishbone with your knife

 -Turn the bird breast side up and just press down with the palm of your hand to make it lay flat.

 -Make a shallow incision at the joint between the drumstick and thighs

 -Make a shallow incision at the joint between the wings and breast

-- When ready, remove the chicken from the skillet place of a cutting board and let rest for about 5-10 minutes covered in aluminum foil.
+-Let rest for about 5-10 minutes covered in aluminum foil.